0x1B05/english/kaoyan/content/writing.typ

 You are to write an email to James Cook, a newly-arrived Australian professor, recommending some tourist attractions in your city.
 Please give reasons for your recommendation.

-- You should write neatly on the ANSWER SHEET.
 - Do not sign your own name at the end of the email.
 Use “Li Ming” instead.
 - Do not write the address.
-(10 points)

 ==== Welcome to Our City and Some Must-Visit Attractions!

 Dear Professor Cook,

-Welcome to our vibrant city!
-I am delighted to recommend a few attractions that showcase the unique charm and history of our area.
+Welcome to our *vibrant* city! #underline[_I am delighted to recommend a few attractions that showcase the unique charm and history of our area._]

-Firstly, the City Museum is a must-visit.
-It houses an extensive collection that offers insights into the local history and cultural heritage.
-This is a great way to immerse yourself in the spirit of our city from day one.
+Firstly, the City Museum is a *must-visit*.
+It *houses* an extensive collection that *offers insights into* the local history and cultural heritage. #underline[_This is a great way to_] *immerse yourself in* the spirit of our city from day one.

-Secondly, I suggest visiting the Central Botanical Gardens.
-The gardens are not only a perfect spot for relaxation and a stroll but also host various exotic plants and flowers that highlight the city’s commitment to biodiversity.
+Secondly, I #underline[_suggest visiting_] the Central Botanical Gardens.
+The gardens are not only a perfect spot for relaxation and a stroll but also *host* various exotic plants and flowers #underline[_that highlight the city’s commitment to biodiversity._]

-Lastly, do not miss the Old Town.
-Its quaint streets and historical architecture provide a picturesque journey back in time, perfect for an afternoon exploration.
+Lastly, #underline[_do not miss the Old Town_].
+Its *quaint* streets and historical architecture provide a *picturesque* journey back in time, #underline[_perfect for an afternoon exploration._]

 I hope you enjoy discovering these gems!